carlostobon/blog-posts/gradient-descent/index.md

 ### Gradient descent algorithm:

-Plese keep in mind that this method is an iterative one, so to make it works we'll use loops and a random point as starting point.
-The algorith could be expressed as:
+Please keep in mind that this method is an iterative one, so to make it works we'll use loops and a random point as starting point.
+The algorithm may be expressed as:

 <div class="math-div">